Astragalus leucolobus

 Astragalus leucolobus is a species of milkvetch known by the common names Bear Valley milkvetch and Bear Valley woollypod.

-Distribution
+Distribution and habitat

 It is endemic to the mountain ranges of southern California, where it is known from scattered occurrences in the San Gabriel, San Bernardino, and San Jacinto Mountains.
-It is a plant of mountain forest and woodland.
+It is a plant of mountain forest, woodland, and pebble plain.

 Description

 This is a small perennial herb forming a low clump of spreading stems and woolly leaves.
 The stems are less than 7 centimeters in length and bear leaves made up of many oval-shaped, pointed leaflets.

 An inflorescence of 5 to 13 flowers rises above the clump of herbage.
 Each flower is pinkish purple and is between one and two centimeters long.
 The fruit is a densely woolly white legume pod with a bent tip.